elymichael/elymichael/README.md

 ### Hi there 👋

-Dominican Republic Software Engineer, with more than 15 years of experiences developing applications.
+Hi, My name is Ely Michael Núñez, I am Software developer from Dominican Republic, with more than 15 years of experiences developing applications.
 I am constantly reinventing myself by learning new tech.

 - 🔭 I’m currently working on two projects: <b>ofisalud.do</b> and <b>ofidental.do</b>